By Dr. Ara Deukmedjian

 Neck Pain Relief Strategies

 Finding effective neck pain relief can significantly improve daily comfort, function, and overall quality of life for those living with cervical disc degeneration.
-The following strategies are widely recommended for reducing discomfort, protecting the spine, and supporting long-term neck health:
+The following strategies are widely recommended for reducing discomfort, protecting the spine, and supporting long-term neck health.

 1. Regular Low-Impact Movement

 Gentle, consistent movement is one of the most effective ways to maintain neck and upper back flexibility and strength.
 Low-impact exercises such as walking, swimming, cycling, or guided physical therapy routines help stabilize weakened cervical discs without adding stress.
 Regular movement promotes blood flow, nourishes spinal tissues, and reduces stiffness, all of which can prevent pain flare-ups.
-Even short, frequent breaks to stretch during the day can have a meaningful impact on overall neck health.

 2. Ergonomic Adjustments